-The success of Port Douglas is all about Location.
-Just one hour’s spectacular drive north of Cairns Airport in Far North Queensland, with the waters of the Great Barrier Reef lapping the shoreline and the prehistoric rainforest of the Daintree calling, the tiny town of Port as the locals label it, delivers big time as a holiday destination.
+The undeniable success of Port Douglas as a tourist destination is all about Location.
+Just one hour’s spectacular drive north of Cairns Airport in Far North Queensland, with the glittering waters of the Great Barrier Reef lapping the shoreline and the prehistoric rainforest of the Daintree calling, the tiny town of Port as the locals label it, delivers big time as a holiday destination.
 This posts delves into the best things to do in Port Douglas and why you should visit Port Douglas in Far North Queensland.

 - Fishing Port Douglas.

 - Horse-riding Port Douglas

 - Visit the Daintree Rainforest

 - Places to Eat Port Douglas

 - Delve into the History of Port Douglas